knative/release/README.md

 be moved to the latest "release" of all shared dependencies prior to each release.

-The docs are released after serving and eventing are released.
+The docs are released after serving and eventing are released, see [Release docs](#release-docs)

 ## First week of the rotation